ovh/docs/pages/platform/data-platform/scale-down/guide.en-gb.md

 >[!warning]
 >
-> Make sure you do the 2 previous steps for all volumes attached to the instance, otherwise you won't be able to delete it.
+> Ensure that you have done the 2 previous steps for all volumes attached to the instance, otherwise you won't be able to delete it.

--  Go in the *Intances* section of the *sidebar*
+-  Navigate to the *Intances* section of the *sidebar*
 -  Delete the instance(s) you have previously decommission

 ![Delete instance](images/delete-worker-instance.png)